xiaohui-zhangxh/ruby_llm/docs/guides/chat.md

 ## Instructions (aka System Prompts)

+{: .warning-title }
+> Coming in v1.1.0
+>
+> chat.with_instructions is coming in 1.1.0.
+1.0.x users should use `add_message role: system, content: PROMPT`

 System prompts allow you to set specific instructions or context that guide the AI's behavior throughout the conversation.
 These prompts are not directly visible to the user but help shape the AI's responses:

 ```ruby